 Sean Bean will appear in the second season of epic Italy-set period drama “Medici: Masters of Florence.”
-U.S. showrunner Jon Cassar of “24: Legacy” and “24: Live Another Day” has also come on board the new season.
+Jon Cassar, executive producer and director of “24: Legacy” and “24: Live Another Day,” has also come on board the new season.

 Cassar will direct and produce four of the eight episodes of the new “Medici,” whose first season starred Dustin Hoffman and was a runaway hit for RAI 1 in Italy, notably with younger viewers.
 Frank Spotnitz returns and will executive produce the series.